 Hereafter, we are going to explore the business directory sphere using Yelp as an example of one of the most popular websites in this category with more than 148 million reviews of different services and 142 million unique visitors per month.

-According to the Yelp Full Year 2018 Financial Report, the net revenue at the end of 2018 made $942 million, comparing to 842 million in 2017.
-By the revenue sources, there are:
+According to the Yelp 2020 Financial Report, the net revenue at the end of 2020 made $872 million.

 Why build a business directory website like Yelp